dbt-labs/snowflake_summit_formula1_workshop_draft/12-machine-learning-training-testing.md

 5. Viewing our output of this model:
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-prediction/1-preview-train-test-position.png" title="Preview which rows of our model were used for training and testing"/>

-6. Let’s pop back over to Snowflake and check that our logistic regression model has been stored in our `MODELSTAGE` using the command:
+6. Let’s pop back over to Snowflake and check that our logistic regression model has been stored in our `MODELSTAGE`.
+Make sure you are in the correct database and development schema to view your stage (this should be `PC_DBT_DB` and your dev schema - for example `dbt_hwatson`):
     ```sql
     list @modelstage
     ```
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-prediction/2-list-snowflake-stage.png" title="List the objects in our Snowflake stage to check for our logistic regression to predict driver position"/>

-7. To investigate the commands run as part of `train_test_position` script, navigate to Snowflake query history to view it **Activity > Query History**.
+7. To investigate the commands run as part of `train_test_position` script, navigate to Snowflake query history to view it **Home button > Activity > Query History**.
 We can view the portions of query that we wrote such as `create or replace stage MODELSTAGE`, but we also see additional queries that Snowflake uses to interpret python code.
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/12-machine-learning-training-prediction/3-view-snowflake-query-history.png" title="View Snowflake query history to see how python models are run under the hood"/>

 ## Predicting on new data

-1. Create a new file called `predict_position` and copy and save the following code:
+1. Create a new file called `predict_position.py` and copy and save the following code:
     ```python
     import logging
     import joblib